 Helping the Dog Who Won’t Eat Enough

-Sorting through the reasons for too-low body weight and tailoring a solution.
+Sorting through the reasons a dog would lose their appetite or be too low in body weight, and tailoring a solution.

 “I got Indiana when I was still living with my parents,” says Kristen Heinze.
 The shepherd mix weighed “about 52 pounds,” she says.
 “She had never been a good eater.
 When I took her for dog training, it was very hard because I couldn’t find any food she was willing to do a trick for.”